SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

     * Make sure that `dvc` has all the correct files to pull data from our remote storage
     * Make sure that `dvc` has the correct credentials to pull data from our remote storage

-    We are going to assume that `dvc` (and any `dvc` extension needed) is part of your `requirements.txt` file and that it is already being installed in a `RUN pip install -r requirements.txt` command in your Dockerfile.
+    We are going to assume that `dvc` (and any `dvc` extension needed) is part of your `pyproject.toml` file and that it is already being installed in a `RUN uv sync` command in your Dockerfile.
 If not, then you need to add it.

     1. Add the following lines to your Dockerfile

-        === "Using pip"

-            ```dockerfile
-            RUN dvc init --no-scm
-            COPY .dvc/config .dvc/config
-            COPY *.dvc .dvc/
-            RUN dvc config core.no_scm true
-            RUN dvc pull
-            ```

-        === "Using uv"

         ```dockerfile
         RUN uv run dvc init --no-scm
         COPY .dvc/config .dvc/config
         COPY *.dvc .dvc/
         RUN uv run dvc config core.no_scm true
         RUN uv run dvc pull
         ```

         The first line initializes `dvc` in the Docker image.
 The `--no-scm` option is needed because normally `dvc` can only be initialized inside a git repository, but this option allows initializing `dvc` without being in one.